Deepfake Media Generation and Detection in the Generative AI Era: A Survey and Outlook: Deepfake Detection

 \subsubsection{Other hybrid architectures}

 Aside from combining CNNs and RNNs, some attempts try to fuse other types of neural networks.
 An important category is represented by the integration of attention \cite{bonettini-ICPR-2021,wang-AAAI-2023,Yan-ArXiv-2024}.
 Bonettini \etal~\cite{bonettini-ICPR-2021} integrate an attention mechanism into each network in an ensemble of CNNs.
 Wang \etal~\cite{wang-AAAI-2023} extract noise features from the face crop, as well as a background crop, and feed them into a multi-head attention module.
-Furthermore, these works adopt the contrastive learning paradigm in their deepfake video detectors.
+Furthermore, these works \cite{bonettini-ICPR-2021,wang-AAAI-2023} adopt the contrastive learning paradigm in their deepfake video detectors.
 Different from previous methods, Coccomini \etal~\cite{coccomini-ICIAP-2022} combine various ViTs with an EfficientNet \cite{tan-ICML-2019}, the latter being used for feature extraction.

 Due to its demonstrated strength in many tasks, the transformer architecture \cite{vaswani-NeurIPS-2017} is often employed to capture temporal incoherence.
 For instance, in a number of studies, the transformer is used together with 3D CNNs to extract temporal features \cite{choi-CVPR-2024, Guan-NeurIPS-2022, zheng-ICCV-2021}.
 Choi \etal~\cite{choi-CVPR-2024} propose a complex framework that utilizes latent features from a pre-trained StyleGAN model \cite{richardson-CVPR-2021}, which are further encoded with GRUs.
+Xin~\etal~\cite{Xin-TCSVT-2023} employ GRUs in conjuction with SVMs to analyze facial motion features derived from continuous facial landmarks.
 Cai \etal~\cite{cai-CVPR-2023} employ the masked autoencoder pre-training framework to learn facial representations by guiding the masking strategy to focus on hiding face information.
 The encoder is further fine-tuned on deepfake detection.

 Another interesting direction is to formulate the problem as a graph classification task.
 Tan \etal~\cite{tan-AAAI-2023} extract embeddings associated with the actions of different facial elements, systematically arrange them in a graph, and then employ a GCN to classify the video.
 Xu \etal~\cite{xu-ICCV-2023} propose a novel strategy: to randomly sample frames from a video and combine them into a single image, called thumbnail.
 Then, the thumbnail is processed by a Swin Transformer \cite{liu-ICCV-2021} to obtain feature embeddings.
 Finally, these are fed into a GCN to capture any inconsistency and thus identify fake videos.